chatbot zeomega

 Sandra Hewett, Chief Nursing Officer for ZeOmega, says in many cases, healthcare is something of a mystery that patients don’t understand until they really need it.

 “At that point, it’s scary,” Hewett said.
-“I think in today’s world, we really need to outreach to our health plan members, and our providers need to outreach to their clients to build engagement and get personal buy-in when they’re not in sick mode.
+“I think in today’s world, we really need to reach out to our health plan members, and our providers need to contact their patients to build engagement and get personal buy-in when they’re not in sick mode.
 We really need to get people thinking about their healthcare in terms of wellness rather than managing critical illness.”

 More than 60 percent of American adults are living with at least one chronic disease (CDC), which causes seven in 10 deaths each year in the United States.
-(CDC) As clinicians try to work more closely with healthcare consumers who are living with chronic illness, it’s easy to overlook that actual patient-provider time represents a very small percentage of the overall time spent managing conditions or treatments.
-Healthcare consumers and their personal care givers are largely responsible for adhering to care plans and making the necessary lifestyle changes to accommodate chronic conditions.
-Engaged patients educated about their conditions and involved in treatment will more likely succeed in keeping their chronic conditions in check than those who are not.
+(CDC) As clinicians try to work more closely with healthcare consumers who are living with chronic illnesses, it’s easy to overlook that the actual patient-provider time together represents a very small percentage of the overall time spent managing conditions or treatments.
+Healthcare consumers and their personal caregivers are largely responsible for adhering to care plans and making the necessary lifestyle changes to accommodate chronic conditions.
+Engaged patients who are educated about their conditions and involved in treatment will more likely succeed in keeping their chronic conditions in check than those who are not.

 Without understanding patients’ engagement preferences up front, providers risk losing patients to practices more focused on the patient experience in and out of the office.